-The product stage covers the sourcing of raw materials, any movement of materials onsite and the production stage of saveBOARD Paperfaced internal lining.
+The product stage covers the sourcing of raw materials, any movement of materials onsite and the production stage of saveBOARD exposed internal board and ceiling tiles.

-The raw materials consists of waste tetrapak, waste soft plastic, waste composite fibre, recycled saveBOARD, paper and LDPE.
+The raw materials consists of waste tetrapak, waste soft plastic, waste composite fibre, recycled saveBOARD, paper, LDPE and PET.
 The waste as raw material is transported to the saveBOARD site from various sources across Australia and New Zealand.
 The unprocessed materials are sorted into designated areas and then fed through a series of shredders and hot and cold presses before trimming and shaping.